s0ber/ijax/README.md

 **[IjaxRequest]**

 This will create a new request to provided path.
 Request will have unique id, which will be added to query string.
-Once request is created, you need to push data to browser from responding iframe with following methods.
 Request object will be returned.
+Once request is created, you need to push data to browser from responding iframe with following methods (in a following order).

 ### ijax.registerResponse(requestId)

 This will resolve your GET request, and ```.done``` callback for a request will be called, with response object provided to it.

-### ijax.resolveResponse()

-This will finally resolve a response for a request.
+You can push data to this response with next two methods.

 ### ijax.pushLayout(html)